topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

     * If you need to download the Linux kernel update package, download the latest package [here](https://learn.microsoft.com/ko-kr/windows/wsl/install-manual).

-6. You may choose any user name during the Ubuntu installation
+6. Choose any username during the Ubuntu installation
 </br><br/>

 ### 2.1.2 Accessing Ubuntu via WSL2
 Open the Windows Command Prompt and enter the following command to access Ubuntu.
-When you access Ubuntu, it starts in the /mnt/c/Users/[user name] directory by default.
+When you access Ubuntu, it starts in the /mnt/c/Users/[username] directory by default.
 ```
 wsl  // access ubuntu
 ls   // check contents in your directory
 ```
-Refer to the figure 2.1 below to check the result (may vary depending on the user).
+Refer to figure 2.1 to check the result (may vary depending on the user).
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/1.1%20wsl%20linux.png" width="500"></p>
 <p align="center"><strong>Figure 2.1 WSL2 Screenshot </strong></p>